What is CHC?

 However, don’t let anyone (either in the NHS or in the Local Authority/Social Services), tell you that you do not have a primary healthcare need until you have been properly assessed for Continuing Healthcare, using the appropriate national tools.

-In most instances, Farley Dwek, assists family members in relation to care funding issues faced by their relatives, but occasionally we also deal directly with the person in care.
+In most instances, Farley Dwek assist family members in relation to care funding issues faced by their relatives but, occasionally, we also deal directly with the person needing care.

 The NHS and Social Services are under an obligation to ensure that eligibility for CHC Funding is considered in all cases where it “appears that there may be a need for such care” – this is critical.

-Your relative has every entitlement to an assessment for NHS Continuing Healthcare, if there is any indication that they may have a ‘Primary Health Need’.
-Proper consideration for CHC funding should always be done before the Local Authority takes responsibility for meeting their care needs.
+You have every right to an assessment for NHS Continuing Healthcare, if there is any indication that you may have a ‘Primary Health Need’.
+Proper consideration for CHC funding should always be done before the Local Authority takes responsibility for meeting your care needs.

 This is the starting point for all cases we deal with, because either: